mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 end
 {% endhighlight %}

+I always like to start simple, and from the user's perspective.
+If I'm going to manage a set of widgets, I need to be able to find the page from another location.
+In this scenario, we're checking that there's a 'List Widgets' link somewhere on the home page.
+It saves that embarrassing conversation with the client where you've implemented a new feature, but she can't find it.

 The first thing to note is that, by default, rspec now no longer creates global methods, so Capybara's `feature` DSL method (and RSpec's `describe`, which we'll see in a minute) are both defined on the RSpec namespace.
-Perhaps the other thing to note is that I'm just using RSpec feature specs, with [Capybara][], instead of Cucumber, which I've advocated in the past?
+Perhaps the other thing to note is that I'm just using RSpec feature specs -- with [Capybara][] for a nice DSL -- instead of Cucumber, which I've advocated in the past?
 Why?
-It turned out that people rarely read my Cucumber stories, and those that did can cope with reading code, too.
+It turned out that people rarely read my Cucumber stories, and those that did could cope with reading code, too.
 RSpec features are more succinct, consistent with the unit tests, and have fewer unwieldy overheads.
 You and your team's mileage may, of course, vary!

 Finally, there's rspec's new `expect` syntax.
 Instead of adding methods to a global namespace (essentially, defining the `should` and `should_not` methods